sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 For now, I'm ignoring EntRef nodes entirely, and things like innerXML, outerXML, and insertAdjacentXML normalize.

+* auto entities, unicode-name ents

+==Classes==

+* SituatedList/CompositionList?

+* Perhaps derive from UserList instead of list?

+* Should plainnode include the list dunders?

+* The validator

+==Methods==

+* Should toprettyxml() etc. offer options to wrap text/comments?

 * should `cloneNode()` copy `userData`?

-* SituatedList/CompositionList?

 * charset vs. inputencoding

 * relation of removeChild to unlink.
 Is there a way to tell when it *really* gets lost?

-* Perhaps derive from UserList instead of list?

-* Should inner/outerXml
-raise HierarchyRequestError, TypeError, or NotSupportedError?

-* Should tostring() etc. offer options to wrap text/comments?

-* Should plainnode include the list dunders?

-* Python NotImplementedError vs. DOM NotSupportedError.

-* Should (e.g.) child-related calls on CharacterData raise HierarchyRequestError (as now and in minidom), or NotImplementedError vs. DOM NotSupportedError or InvalidModificationError or TypeError or InvalidNodeTypeError.

-Current Exception census:
-  34  raise HierarchyRequestError
-  24  raise NotSupportedError
-   9  raise InvalidCharacterError
-   8  raise ValueError
-   8  raise IndexError
-   7  raise TypeError
-   5  raise NotFoundError
-   2  raise KeyError
-   1  raise an
-   1  raise OperationError
-   1  raise NamespaceError
-   1  raise DataError
-   1  raise AttributeError

-* Should useNodePath count from the node it's invoked on?
-Or maybe it should only be on Document anyway?

 * Should things test for bad names? has/get/set/removeAttribute create Element / Attr / Document / PI target
     ID methods???

-* Acronym case, attr vs attribute

 * Should the whatwg CharacterData ...data calls return the result?
-How to they count offset/len?
 Range errors?
 Negatives?

 * Sync forEachSaxEvent with lxml.sax.saxify

+* How best to make case, whitespace, etc. switchable?

+* Should useNodePath() count from the node it's invoked on?
+Or maybe it should only be on Document anyway?

+* What should eq/ne/lt/le/ge/gt do?
+For Elements document order seems far more useful; but what of text, attrs, maybe other CharacterData, where normal string compare might be better?
+Order on Attrs is weird -- all attrs of same node would compare equal.
+Maybe hide these for CharacterData?

+Or should Attr compare data?
+They don't have position....

+==Exceptions==

+* Should inner/outerXml
+raise HierarchyRequestError, TypeError, or NotSupportedError?

+* Python NotImplementedError vs. DOM NotSupportedError.

+* Should (e.g.) child-related calls on CharacterData raise HierarchyRequestError (as now and in minidom), or NotImplementedError vs. DOM NotSupportedError or InvalidModificationError or TypeError or InvalidNodeTypeError?

+* mixin/inclusions -- dcl like incl exceptions?

+* build in xinclude (switchable of course)

+* sync doctype to tree.docinfo.internalDTD

+* Direct DC support?

-*
+* global attributes?

+==See also==

+IBM’s Websphere Development Studio Client (WDSC) has a utility that converts DTDs to XSDs.